dj-hirrot/gorilla/README.md

 ```
 // The following commands will launch the API and DB containers respectively.
 $ make run

 // The following commands will stop the API and DB containers respectively.
 $ make stop

 // If you want to delete the mounted volume as well, execute the following command.
 $ make remove

+// Run the following command to test.
+$ make test

+// The following command will automatically generate the Swagger document.
+$ make gswag
 ```